 A historic focus of LDASs has been monitoring the monitoring of soil moisture (SM) through the assimilation of observational products derived from active microwave scatterometers or passive microwave radiometers (De Lannoy et al., 2019).
 More recently, some of this focus has shifted towards variables monitoring vegetation and vegetation dynamics or the joint assimilation of SM and vegetation related variables.
-LAI, for example, can be constrained in the LSMs indirectly, by indirectly in LSMs capable of dynamically simulating vegetation, through the assimilation of LSVs such as brightness temperature (Vreugdenhil et al., 2016; Sawada et al., 2020) and radar backscatter (Lievens et al., 2017; Shamambo et al., 2019).
-Direct assimilation of satellite LAI observations in LDASs is also possible, with significant advances in the reconstruction of carbon cycles (Fox et al., 2018), different assimilation approaches at global scales (Ling et al., 2019), and even the assimilation of vegetation optical depth (VOD) re-scaled to match LAI observations (Kumar et al., 2020).
+LAI, for example, can be constrained in the LSMs indirectly, by indirectly in LSMs capable of dynamically simulating vegetation, through the assimilation of LSVs such as brightness temperature (Vreugdenhil et al., 2016; Sawada et al., 2020) and radar backscatter microwave observations (Lievens et al., 2017; Shamambo et al., 2019).
+Direct assimilation of satellite LAI observations in LDASs is also possible, with significant advances in the reconstruction of earbon cycles the terrestrial carbon cycle (Fox et al., 2018), different assimilation approaches at global scales

+65 the global scale (Ling et al., 2019), and even the assimilation of microwave vegetation optical depth (VOD) re-scaled to match LAI observations (Kumar et al., 2020).

 The quality and frequency of the EOs used in assimilation are of utmost importance.
 While LDAS-Monde has the capability to assimilate both SSM and LAI observations, LAI assimilation provides a greater impact on vegetation conditions and RZSM compared to the assimilation of SSM (Barbu et al., 2014).
-However, being based on optical remote sensing, LAI may suffer from poor temporal frequency as cloudy conditions completely prohibits prohibit retrievals.
-LDAS-Monde in a baseline configuration, assimilates LAI and SSM such as those from Copernicus Global Land Services (CGLS).
+However, being based on optical remote sensing, LAI may suffer

+- 70 from poor temporal frequency as cloudy conditions completely prohibits prohibit retrievals.
+LDAS-Monde in a baseline configuration, assimilates LAI and SSM such as those from the Copernicus Global Land Services Service (CGLS).
 CGLS LAI values are given every ten days, where they have been averaged over that period to account for cloudy conditions (Copernicus Global Land Operations, 2019).
-However, in some regions and seasons where persistent cloud cover exists for long periods, there can be months between valid LAI retrievals.

-Knowing how strong of a positive impact the assimilation of LAI has on the simulation, but also recognizing the weakness of assimilating these observations only every ten days, an alternative observational variable was sought that would take full advantage of the power of vegetation data assimilation.
-To that end, this study investigates the assimilation of seasonally linearly re-scaled vegetation optical depth (VOD) as a proxy for LAI.
+However, in some regions and seasons where persistent cloud cover exists for long periods, there can be months between valid LAI retrievals. - 75 Knowing how strong of a positive impact the assimilation of LAI has on the simulation, but also recognizing the weakness of assimilating these observations only every ten days, an alternative observational variable was sought that would take full advantage of the power of vegetation data assimilation.
+To that end, this study investigates the assimilation of seasonally linearly re-scaled vegetation optical depth (VOD) VOD as a proxy for LAI.
 Kumar et al. (2020) has already shown that VOD assimilation as an LAI proxy is possible, with the linear re-scaling and assimilation of VOD into the Noah-MP LSM.
-Being derived from microwave radiation observations, VOD is a nearly all-weather parameter, passing through cloud cover almost unaffected.
-This allows for more frequent retrievals of VOD, when compared to LAI.
+Being - 80 derived from microwave radiation observations, VOD is a nearly all-weather parameter, passing being derived from microwave radiation observations, and passes through cloud cover almost unaffected.
+This allows for more frequent retrievals of VOD , when compared to LAI.